-- 5.6 Expeditious legal and physical possession of unencumbered land and rights of way in a timely manner is critical for provisioning of public assets and/ or delivery of public services.
-Adequate and suitable provisions shall accordingly be made in concession/ contract documents to address liability and responsibility in cases where required land and right of way are not provided in time to the private entity. - 5.7 Government departments and agencies sponsoring PPP projects shall ensure that interested persons in land matters are protected as best as possible under extant laws.
+5.7 Expeditious legal and physical possession of unencumbered land and rights of way in a timely manner may be critical in some cases for provisioning of public assets and/ or delivery of public services as envisaged in a PPP project.
+Adequate and suitable provisions shall accordingly be made in concession/ contract documents to address liability and responsibility in cases where required land and right of way are not provided in time to the private entity.

+5.8 Government departments and agencies sponsoring PPP projects shall ensure that interested persons in land matters are safeguarded as best as possible under extant laws.